 Neets Bay is located 40 miles north of Ketchikan and approximately 90-110 minutes (one way) by boat.

-Your Six-Packed Licensed Captain will guide you on a salt water safari through the Tongass Narrows, Clover Passage, and temperate rainforest to Traitor’s Cove, navigating the vessel on a path of scenic sanctuaries, stunning bays and inlets, past a majestic lighthouse, seeking marine and coastal wildlife viewing opportunities along the way.
-Quite often you will be able to observe the captivating behavior of whales breaching and tail-slapping, revere bear trails, and admire salmon streams; and you just might see Bald Eagles feasting on salmon left overs from the bears foraging.
+Your Six-Pack Licensed Captain will guide you on a saltwater safari through the Tongass Narrows, Clover Passage, and temperate rain forest to Neets Bay, navigating the vessel on a path of scenic sanctuaries, stunning bays and inlets, past a majestic lighthouse, seeking marine and coastal wildlife viewing opportunities along the way.
+Quite often you will be able to observe the captivating behavior of whales breaching and tail-slapping, revere bear trails and salmon streams, and marvel at bald eagles feasting on salmon leftovers from the bears foraging.

-Your Captain/Guide is well equipped and very familiar with travel in bear country, as well as knowledgable about local flora, fauna, and wildlife that inhabitat the rainforest.
+Your Captain/Guide is well equipped and very familiar with travel in bear country, as well as knowledgeable about local flora, fauna, and wildlife that inhabit the rain forest.

 Check the current weather forecast in Ketchikan and pack appropriate clothing for the conditions.

 When exploring Alaska, it is important to have the correct clothing to stay warm and comfy.
 Pack clothing items that can be layered, a lightweight shirt, a sweater and a lightweight jacket, allowing you to adapt to the varying temperatures.
 Lightweight rain gear, waterproof hiking shoes or sneakers help keep you and your feet dry and cozy.
 Gloves, scarves, and dry socks prevent you from getting chilled.
 Pack a hat and sunglasses.
 We provide binoculars to enhance wildlife viewing opportunities.
 Be sure to bring your camera and rainproof jacket.